Non-Heisenbergian quantum mechanics: Single particle in an external potential

-Here $n=(n_1,..,n_d)$ and $n_i$ are integer numbers.
-Note that, although the energy eigenstates are the same as energy eigenstates in usual quantum theory and lead to the same momentum distribution, the position probability density is different from the usual, due to the presence of $f$ kernel in Eq.(\ref{POVM}).
-Moreover, from Eq.(\ref{Ehrenfest}), it is clear that the time evolution of the position expectation value $\langle x \rangle$ is the same as in standard quantum theory, and is consistent with classical motion in the classical limit---the fact that is in sharp contrast with the results of deformed-algebra formalisms, which are used to experimental probing of the deformed commutation relation \cite{bawaj2015probing,kumar2020quantum}.
-Nonetheless, in our model, the higher-order moments of the position probability density $\langle x^m \rangle$ and their time evolution are different from usual cases.
-To probe these effects some clever experimental design is needed: For example, see the optomechanical setups that are proposed to probe the effect of minimal position uncertainty near the Planck scale \cite{pikovski2012probing,kumar2018quantum,chevalier2022many}.
-Detailed study of such setups in our non-Heisenberg quantum theory is beyond the scope of the present work and are left for future studies.
-Nonetheless, as a first estimation, one may use the equation Eq.(\ref{H-Energy}) to find an upper limit on $l_0$ \cite{marin2013gravitational}.
-A consequence of Eq.(\ref{H-Energy}) is an increase in the ground state energy $E_{\text{min}}$ of a harmonic oscillator.
-In recent years, an upper limit to $E_{\text{min}}$ has been reported by analyzing the residual motion of the first longitudinal mode of the bar detector of gravitational waves AURIGA \cite{marin2013gravitational,marin2014investigation}.
-The observed bound, $E_\text{min}\!\!<\!
-E_{\text{exp}}\!=\!1.3\!\times\!10^{26}$J, leads to an upper limit for the minimal position uncertainty as $ l_0< 3.8 \times 10^{16} l_P$.
-Nevertheless, it should be noted that the direct application of the one-particle theory to the center of mass of a macroscopic object with a very large mass, such as the AURIGA detector with $m=10^{13} M_p$, may be questionable---at least, the value of $l_0$ may not be same for all objects \cite{bosso202330,chevalier2022many}.
+Nevertheless, it should be noted that the direct application of the one-particle theory to the center of mass of a macroscopic object with a very large mass, such as the AURIGA detector with $m=10^{13} M_p$, may be questionable---at least, the value of $l_0$ may not be the same for all objects \cite{bosso202330,chevalier2022many}.
 In principle, for a more accurate consideration, a multi-particle extension of our framework is needed.
-In the next section, we will develop such an extension, and based on it, we obtain a more justifiable upper limit on $l_0$ using the observed Hydrogen atom spectrum.
+In the next section, we develop such an extension, and based on it, we obtain a more justifiable upper limit on $l_0$ using the observed hydrogen atom spectrum.